-(For a 2 or 82 year old??)
+(For a 2 or 82-year-old??)

 Best birthday surprises for under 10s

-But that doesn’t mean it has to be expensive.
-Even if what you’re buying isn’t huge, finding a large cardboard box to put it in would certainly provide the birthday surprises factor.
+But that doesn’t mean it has to be a big or expensive present.
+If what you’re buying isn’t already big, finding a large cardboard box to put it in would certainly provide the birthday surprises factor.
 You could then pad it out with things kids love – balloons, balls, bubble wrap (I remember my boys spending many a happy hour popping that…)

 The birthday cake

-This selection of easy birthday cake ideas look delightful and appear reasonably simple to make.
-But if (like me) you’re never going to cut it on ‘Bake Off’, decorating a very basic all-in-one cake, either homemade or shop bought, with a child’s favourite small toy and some ready-made writing icing to personalise it, always goes down well.
+This selection of easy birthday cake ideas looks delightful and appears reasonably simple to make.
+But if (like me) you’re never going to cut it on ‘Bake Off’, decorating a very basic all-in-one cake, either homemade or shop-bought, with a child’s favourite small toy and some ready-made writing icing to personalise it, always goes down well.

 Tweenies and teenies best birthday surprises

 For children over 10, the surprise presents tend to be the reverse of the under 10s – that is, the smaller the better – with more focus on a gadget of some description.
-And I’m not sure that big, over the top surprises are the order of the day at this age, as they tend to embarrass rather than delight.
+And I’m not sure that big, over-the-top surprises are the order of the day at this age, as they tend to embarrass rather than delight.
 But that doesn’t mean to say that you can’t do something for them that will touch them in some way.

-Sleepovers are cost effective and can be spiced up with an activity – pampering, a movie, camping or sports and games.
-Just make sure they’re safe and have enough food and then keep respectfully out of the way (I’m still perfecting the art of hovering just enough to make sure they’re ok and behaving themselves, to not being a total embarrassment to them…).
+Sleepovers are cost-effective and can be spiced up with an activity – pampering, a movie, camping, or sports and games.
+Just make sure they’re safe and have enough food and then keep respectfully out of the way (I’m still trying to perfect the art of hovering just enough to make sure they’re ok and behaving themselves, to not being a total embarrassment to them…).

 Parcel in the post

-Taking the time to provide a gift suggestion to a long distance friend or relative is really worth it (and they don’t even have to wrap it or post it themselves as most online stores can do all of that for them.)
+Taking the time to provide a gift suggestion to a long-distance friend or relative is really worth it (and they don’t even have to wrap it or post it themselves as most online stores can do all of that for them.)

 Surprise birthday parties?

-Surprise birthday parties can be a double edged sword I’ve found.
-Firstly managing to keep it a surprise is a challenge and then making sure that you pitch it right – the number of guests, the location, the time etc. – for the age of the birthday celebrant.
+Surprise birthday parties can be a double-edged sword I’ve found.
+Firstly managing to keep it a surprise is a challenge and then making sure that you pitch it right – the number of guests, the location, the time, etc. – for the age of the birthday celebrant.

 Best birthday surprises for adults?

-The key here is knowing the recipient and really thinking about what pleases them.
+The key here is knowing the recipient and thinking carefully about what pleases them.
 Sounds obvious I know, but I’ve lost count of the number of presents I’ve seen given which delight the giver more than the receiver…

 And for those in the twilight years?

 Or ask friends and family to fill in a ‘This is Your Life’ book, with treasured thoughts, memories, pictures and anecdotes.
 I always think it’s a bit sad that the only time we voice in any detail how much someone meant to us is after they’ve passed away.
-So why not do it sooner, when they can really see how much of a difference they’ve made to your life?
+So why not do it sooner, when they can see how much of a difference they’ve made to your life?

-For my mum’s 80th birthday, we arranged for her much beloved sister, who lived on the other side of the world, to fly over without her knowing.
+For my mum’s 80th birthday, we arranged for her much-beloved sister, who lived on the other side of the world, to fly over without her knowing.
 I will never forget the joy of the moment when she opened the front door to see her standing there.

-So there you have it, hopefully a few more ideas to inspire your next birthday surprises.
-To sum up, my feeling is that they should be joyful and fun, but most of all make sure that they suit the age and interests of the receiver.
+So there you have it, hopefully a few ideas to inspire your next birthday surprises.
+My feeling is that they should be joyful and fun, and crucially suit the age and interests of the receiver.